ckurdziel/ckurdziel.github.com/values.md

 ---

 The goal of this page is not to virtue signal but to be clear about how I like to work and what I value so that it's easier to figure out if we want to work together!
+If you read this page and feel like you want to work with me, please <a href="mailto:chris@primordial.vc">send me an email</a>!

 Here are some ways I like to engage with companies and VC funds: